 Another of the many dangers and obstacles of interstellar travel.
-Interstellar travel was perhaps one of the, if not the, riskiest endeavors humanity had ever partaken in, yet there was something different about it.
+Interstellar travel was one of the, if not the, riskiest endeavors humanity had ever partaken in, yet there was something different about it.
 When you’re climbing a mountain, the dangers are upfront- you can feel yourself grow weaker from the thinner air, the freezing winds bite into your skin, and each rumble reminds you that an avalanche can swallow you at any second.
 The risk of death is at the forefront of your mind.

 In interstellar space, however, you wouldn’t know the dangers until they’d already gotten you.
 If Odysseus hit a rock the size of my thumb, and was promptly torn apart, I’d be dead before I realized it.
-If the reactor failed, and the fusion drive engulfed us in plasma, we’d be atomized before our brains could even process the information.
+If the reactor failed, and engulfed us in plasma, we’d be atomized before our brains could even process the information.
 The risks would be at the back of our minds, until they suddenly weren’t.

 That was probably for the best.
 I slept easy, free of the stress that should’ve been driven me mad.
 The problems that didn’t kill us immediately could be handled, and there was no point in worrying about the problems we wouldn’t be able to handle.